officialdmajors/cloudbackup/README.md

 cloudbackup
 -----------
-cloudbackup provides a command line interface for backups management in the cloud(Amazon S3, Amazon Glacier and Openshift swift ) on client hosts.
+cloudbackup provides a command line interface for backups management in the cloud(Amazon S3, Amazon Glacier and Openstack swift ) on client hosts.

 It is based on Bakthat Release v0.6.0 - which is an MIT licensed backup framework written in Python.

 For more information on Bakthat - see: [Bakthat User Guide.](https://media.readthedocs.org/pdf/bakthat/latest/bakthat.pdf)

-cloudbackup - a puppet module, although based on bakthat, is a complete re-write and provide a means to backup files/folders to the cloud(Amazon S3, Amazon Glacier and Openshift swift ).
+cloudbackup - a puppet module, although based on bakthat, is a complete re-write and provide a means to backup files/folders to the cloud(Amazon S3, Amazon Glacier and Openstack swift ).

 Using cloudbackup as a puppet module.
 ----------------------------------------